Iam-AbdulSamad/EvaluX_Prototype/README.md

 EvaluX is designed with **two core user groups** in mind:

 1. **B2C (Direct-to-Learner)**: Independent learners and developers submitting projects to get feedback and certifications.
-2. **B2B (Course Platform Integration)**: Educational institutions, online course platforms, and companies integrating EvaluX to provide verified certifications for their students based on project submissions.
+2. **B2B (Course Platform Integration)**: Educational institutions, online course platforms and companies integrating EvaluX to provide verified certifications for their students based on project submissions.

 ### **Stages for Both B2C & B2B**
 ---